 Animations created from scratch by an artist in an external 3D application (such as 3DS Max or Maya)

 Animation sets from 3rd-party libraries (eg, from Unity’s asset store)

 Multiple clips cut and sliced from a single imported timeline.

 Unity’s Animation Window also allows you to create and edit animation clips.
 These clips can animate:

 Component properties such as material colour, the intensity of a light, the volume of a sound

-Properties within your own scripts including float, Vector and boolean variables
+Properties within your own scripts including float, integer, enum, vector and Boolean variables

 The timing of calling functions within your own scripts